ibm-cloud-docs/containers/lb-v2.md

         ```sh
         http://169.xx.xxx.xxx:8080
         ```
-        {: codeblock}
+        {: pre}

-5. To achieve high availability, repeat the steps 2 - 4 to add an NLB 2.0 in each zone where you have app instances.
+5. To achieve high availability, repeat steps 2–4 to add an NLB 2.0 in each zone where you have app instances.

 6. Optional: An NLB service also makes your app available over the service's NodePorts.
 [NodePorts](/docs/containers?topic=containers-nodeport) are accessible on every public and private IP address for every node within the cluster.
 To block traffic to NodePorts while you are using an NLB service, see [Controlling inbound traffic to network load balancer (NLB) or NodePort services](/docs/containers?topic=containers-network_policies#block_ingress).